shriyagumber/csci596/Proposal/proposal.md

 $$

 Each of the K outputs is calculated over an ensemble of N states or snapshots.
 To consider decorrelated states, the snapshots are considered at every 100th or 1000th time-step from the calculated trajectory.
-The loss is reduced using a gradient descent or other similar algorithm that minimizes the loss and finds a new set of parameters: \theta
-Then the K ouputs will be calculated using the
+The loss is reduced using a gradient descent or other similar algorithm that minimizes the loss and finds a new set of parameters.
+The minimization algorithm finds a new set of parameters, and to define the loss for new parameter set, it is required to generate a trajectory using the new updated MLIP.
+However, DiffTRe method works on the approximation that instead of re-calculating trajectory, the reference trajectory can be weighted and further used for calculation of k outputs.

 $$
 \langle O_k(U_{\theta}) \rangle \approx \sum_{i=1}^{N} w_i O_k(S_i, U_{\theta})